 By the end of High School, students refine their skills in differentiating problems or subproblems that are best solved by computing systems or digital tools and those that are best solved by humans.
-Students further develop their computational thinking and problem-solving skills which will facilitate the selection and appropriate use of technology.
+Students further develop their computational thinking and problem-solving skills which will facilitate support the selection and appropriate use of technology.
 They can also evaluate security measures to protect sensitive data.
-Students will utilize data visualizations to represent and communicate real-world phenomena.
-Successful students consider the scalability and reliability of networks, including data storage; and utilize algorithms to develop computational solutions to solve real-world challenges collaboratively; they implement computational solutions across disciplines, taking into consideration innovation, privacy, bias, equity, personal, ethical, social, economic, and cultural practices.
+Students will utilize\use\data visualizations to represent and communicate real-world phenomena.
+Successful students consider the scalability and reliability of networks, including and\data storage; and utilize\collaboratively use\algorithms to develop computational solutions to solve real-world challenges collaboratively; they They implement computational solutions across disciplines, taking into consideration factors such as innovation, privacy, bias, and equity, They also consider personal, ethical, social, economic, and cultural practices.
 Computer science literate students will be able to explore how abstractions are integrated in computing systems within software and hardware.
 They build on K-8 experiences and learn more technical and sophisticated applications.